Nkwochamaureen/MyDockerSolution/README.md

 This is a solution to the Dockerized Solutions challenge on [Hackattic](https://hackattic.com/challenges/dockerized_solutions).

+I first created an SSL signed certificate using a domain name.
+Then, I mapped out my VM to a domain name using my IP address (of the VM) as an A record and installed Docker.

 ## Solution Steps

 ### Step 1: Create and Configure SSL Signed Certificate